AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 This FAQ addresses common questions related to New Baseline  migration, behavior changes, migration considerations, and expected outcomes when upgrading to the New Baseline model.

+## What are the key benefits of migrating to the new baseline?

+The New Baseline model provides several improvements, including:

+- Improved performance and scalability
+- Better UI and backend consistency
+- Deterministic editing and saving behavior
+- Enhanced filtering and navigation capabilities
+- Dependency impact previews
+- Improved reliability during baseline creation and updates
+- Better API and automation support

 ## Does baseline migration create new baselines for all versions of a map?

 No, the migration process creates new baselines only for the **current working copy** of the map.
 Baselines associated with other working copies are not included in the migration.